bayeslife/readinglist/README.md

 ## Books
 Books I have read with comments and notes.

+## 2025-01-19 Infinite Powers
+Steven Storgatz

+An interesting book about the development of calculus.
+The author presents the history of the development of calculus and describes the different approaches take to work out calculus methods.

 ## 2025-01-10 Shape
 The hidden geometry of absolutely everything
 Jordan Ellenberg